 Les Mills got me hooked on fitness.
-BodyPump saved my life and inspired me so much so that I became a Group Fitness Instructor and now teach multiple Les Mills formats including BodyPump.
+BodyPump saved my life and inspired me so much so that I became a Group Fitness Instructor and now teach multiple Les Mills formats including BodyPump – one of the best tricep workouts for women.
 I’ve now been a certified instructor since 2012 and this past August was 2016 Group Fitness Instructor of Excellence Award recipient for GoodLife Fitness Canada.

 BodyPump is for anyone and everyone.
 Where you start doesn’t matter.
 It’s never about the number on the bar but rather the range and technique, so pick up a bar and move some weight – literally.”

 This journey has not been easy, but then again what is easy in life 🙂 You see we don’t wake up one day after years of bad habits wanting to have a healthy lifestyle….it takes time and once we realize that this is actually not a task then we will be just fine….
 I was a binge eater for ever and still have my days… I am also that person that gets sick, issues at work, disagreements with people and runs for food!!!!!
 I realize that I associate everything with food.